 In Sacramento, Somers noted that there will be seven DUI Checkpoints and roving DUI patrols to ensure that the roads are safe.

 The Drive Sober or Get Pulled Over is a nationwide law enforcement crackdown on drivers who drink and drive during one of the busiest times in the year.

-At Arnold Law Firm, we wish you and your family a safe and fun New Year's Eve!
+At Arnold Law Firm, our Sacramento car accident lawyers and support team wish you and your family a safe and fun New Year's Eve!